Granarolo (company)

 Granarolo S.p.A. is a food company in Italy founded in 1957 and based in Bologna.
-It operates in the dairy sector (milk, yoghurt, desserts, fresh cream and long-life cream, fresh and hard cheeses, and milk-based baby food), dry pasta, and vegetable foods.
+It operates in the dairy sector (milk, yoghurt, desserts, fresh cream and long-life cream, fresh and hard cheeses, and milk-based baby food).

 History

 1957: "The Granarolo" is launched

 In 1957, the Bologna Consortium of Milk Producers (CBPL) was founded in Granarolo dell’Emilia (BO), with the aim of producing, processing and marketing milk, and it took the name "Granarolo" as its trademark for marketing its milk.

 1970s: CERPL, the first Italian unitary consortium

 In 1972, the Felsinea Latte Cooperative joined the consortium, giving rise to the Consorzio Emiliano-Romagnolo Produttori Latte (CERPL) which was immediately joined by the Cooperativa Latte Estense of Ferrara, the Cooperativa Produttori Latte of Forlì, the Cooperativa of Ravenna and the Cooperativa of Rimini.

 1980s: Granarolo grows

 During the 1980s, the Cooperativa Latte Estense of Ferrara and the Cooperativa Produttori Latte of Forlì left the consortium, while at the same time, CERPL was joined by the Consorzio Granterre of Modena, and Daunia Natura of Foggia, Sogecla of Anzio, and the Cooperativa Latte Verbano of Novara (the latter went bankrupt in 1992) were acquired.